 Each year, the folks at Traditions Pottery Studio, just south of Blowing Rock, host a special event they call the Thanksgiving Kiln Opening.
 Always on the Saturday after Thanksgiving, it has become a major day for pottery collectors and fans of traditional Appalachian pieces.

 Most of the ceramics and pottery at Traditions Studio is fired in electric kilns, but twice a year, the old wood-fired kiln is used to create special items.
 At the Thanksgiving opening, folks can find Santa face jugs, snowmen, and other holiday-themed pieces, as well as pitchers, vases, and more- just in time for Christmas.
 Plus, you can find the highly-collectible Owens Red pottery in the studio shop.
 “We wanted to offer wood-fired items for unique Christmas gifts.
-It’s been successful, and we’re now in our 24th year,” potter Janet Calhoun says of the event.
+It’s been successful, and we’ve been doing it for over 20 years,” potter Janet Calhoun says of the event.

 Be present by 10am to see the kiln unloaded and get first pick of items you’d like to purchase.
 Items go fast, so don’t be late!